Rates of convergence for nonparametric estimation of singular distributions using generative adversarial networks: Generative adversarial networks

-When the generator class $\cG$ consists of neural network functions, we call the corresponding class $\cQ = \{Q_\bg: \bg \in \cG\}$ of distributions as a \textit{deep generative model}.
+When the generator class $\cG$ consists of neural network functions, we call the corresponding class $\cQ = \{Q_\bg: \bg \in \cG\}$ as a \emph{deep generative model}.
 In this sense, GAN can be viewed as a method for estimating the parameters in deep generative models.
-Likelihood approaches such as the variational autoencoder are another methods inferring the model parameters.
-When a likelihood approach is taken into account, $\cP = \{P_{\bg, \sigma}: \bg \in \cG, \sigma \in [\sigma_{\min}, \sigma_{\max}]\}$ is often called a deep generative model as well.
-Note that $P_{\bg, \sigma}$ always possesses a density regardless whether $Q_\bg$ is singular or not.
+In the literature concerning the variational autoencoder, a collection of $P_{\bg, \sigma}$ is often called a deep generative model as well.